smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 ### Inputs

-To tell Agave what files to stage into place before job execution, you need to define the app's inputs.
-In our example, we need to tell Agave that a BAM file is needed to act as the subject of our sort.
-Here's one way of making such a specification:
+To tell Agave what files to stage into place before job execution, you need to define the app's inputs in a JSON array.
+To implement the SAMtools sort app, we need to tell Agave that a BAM file is needed to act as the subject of our sort.

 ```json
    {"id":"inputBam",